facorread/resetAllSlides/README.md

 * Set all lines to white 3pt
 * Remove borders from all shapes except for tables

-Make sure you only have opened two presentations: Presentation macros, and your presentation in which you want to perform these operations.
-Your use of this file will result in loss of data.
+In order to maintain the integrity of your documents, make sure you have two open presentations only: Presentation macros, and your presentation in which you want to perform these operations.
+Your use of this file will result in loss of data for which only you will be responsible.

-Never run Office macros without exactly understanding what they do.
-Never open macro-enabled Office documents you got from the internet without making sure they come from a trusted source.
+Never open macro-enabled Office documents without making sure they come from a trusted source.

 # Copy of the source code